 In 2003, June was elected Director of Communications for the Canadian Nursing Informatics Association (CNIA) and stayed in the position until 2012.
 She enjoyed working with this dedicated group of informatics leaders, determined to make the organization the national voice for nursing informatics.
 June accepted the position of President-Elect for the Canadian Nursing Informatics Association (CNIA) in mid 2005.
 She became the President of CNIA in 2008 and Past President in 2010.

 In 2003, she became the Editor in Charge of Virtual Nursing Practice and Culture for the Online Journal of Nursing Informatics (OJNI) and is now Editor in Chief.
 In 2004, June joined Wired Woman Society as a Director-at-Large.
-She accepted the position of Vice President for Sigma Theta Tau, Xi Eta Chapter in 2007 and is currently the Past-President as well as a Director at Large.
+She accepted the position of Vice President for Sigma Theta Tau, Xi Eta Chapter in 2007 and was Past-President and Director (UBC), (2014-16), President (2013-14), Vice-President and Global Health/Research Committee Chair, (2007 – 2016).
 She is also a member of HIMSS and the National Institutes of Health Informatics.
-She is also the President and webmaster of the Canadian Nurses for Health and the Environment associate group of the Canadian Nurses Association.
+As well, she is the Past-President, Treasurer and webmaster of the Canadian Nurses for Health and the Environment , an associate group of the Canadian Nurses Association.

 In 2006, June spearheaded, designed and launched the Canadian Journal of Nursing Informatics and recruited the Editorial Board and other practicalities.
 The mission of The Canadian Journal of Nursing Informatics is to provide a peer-reviewed venue for Canadian (and international) nurses and researchers who work with Nursing Informatics to disseminate their research, essays, reviews, presentations, multimedia and other digital publishable materials on a global scale.

-In addition, June signed a publisher's agreement and is currently writing a textbook on nursing informatics, slated for publication in 2016.
+In addition, June signed a publisher's agreement and is currently writing a textbook on nursing informatics, slated for publication shortly.
 She also works as a consultant with various US and Canadian Universities and institutions to develop online curriculum related to nursing informatics or educational technology.
+In 2017, she was invited to offer the Nursing Informatics Learning Center suite of courses in partnership with the International Council of Nurses (ICN) through their new initiative with the World Continuing Education Alliance (WCEA).

 In November 2012, June was honored to receive the Canadian Association of Schools of Nursing (CASN) and Canada Health Infoway's inaugural Nursing Faculty E-Health Award 2012 in Ottawa Canada.
 This award competition was aimed at supporting nursing school faculty who demonstrate exceptional leadership and commitment to e-health in nursing education.
 This award is a component of Canada Health Infoway's Clinicians-in-Training Initiative, aimed at improving the preparedness of graduates to work in a technology-enabled environment.